usbarmory/interlock/README.md

 ========================

-The use of INTERLOCK is coupled with the presence of at least one LUKS encrypted partition, its initial creation is pre-requisite left to the user.
+The use of INTERLOCK is coupled with the presence of at least one LUKS encrypted partition, its initial creation is left to the user.

 An example setup using cryptsetup and LVM2 follows.
 The example uses a microSD partition to illustrate typical USB armory setup, the partition (mmcblk0p2) is